How to claim JSA

 If you can’t get the information at all, you can ask to leave it out of your application - for example if a document is at someone else’s home and you don’t feel safe asking for it.

-You can tell them at your interview about the information you couldn’t get and why you couldn’t get it.
+You’ll be invited to the Jobcentre for an interview after you apply - you can tell them about the information you can’t get and why you couldn’t get it.

 If you're having trouble finding information you can contact your nearest Citizens Advice for help.